 These side effects may persist for a few hours, or until the next day.
 Because of this, you cannot drive yourself home from your procedure if you have deep sedation.

-Beyond these, major side effects are quite rare, but you should still discuss your complete medical history with Dr. Yoni or Dr. Bean at your procedure, to ensure that you are a good candidate for deep sedation.
+Beyond these, major side effects are quite rare, but you should still discuss your complete medical history with our Seattle dentists at your procedure, to ensure that you are a good candidate for deep sedation.

 There are some medical conditions, such as Obstructive Sleep Apnea (OSA) or obesity which can make deep sedation riskier, as it may be more difficult for you to breathe on your own.